Levels Of Care For Seniors In Denver

 Hospice Care In Denver

 Hospice care and palliative care can be brought into all types of senior living settings, including: in-home, independent living, assisted living, memory care, nursing homes, and hospitals.
 There are also stand-alone hospice care centers that provide care and housing for seniors who are dying.
-To qualify for hospice care, you need to be “terminally ill,” with less than six months life expectancy.
-You also need to agree to stop all medical treatments except for comfort and pain relief care.
+To qualify for hospice care, you’ll need to be “terminally ill,” with less than six months life expectancy.
+You also need to agree to stop all of your medical treatments except for comfort and pain relief care.